Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Yes, rhodium-plated brass is hypoallergenic as long as rhodium plating is undamaged and sufficiently thick.

-Brass is allergenic but you’ll never get in touch with it because rhodium plating will be covering the surface of your jewelry item.
+Brass is allergenic but you’ll never get in touch with it as long as rhodium plating is covering the surface of your jewelry item.

 Brass is allergenic as it’s an alloy of copper, zinc and small amounts of nickel.
 These metals are allergenic, with copper being least allergenic and nickel being the most (~20% of people in the US are allergic to nickel, and it doesn’t take a lot of nickel to trigger an attack).